 Ready to move on?

 Your P1 licence is issued for 18 months.
-After 12 months you can have a go at the Hazard Perception Test – or HPT.
-If you pass this test, you can get your P2 licence.
+After 12 months you can progress to your P2 licence.
 See Getting your P2 licence.